claudiodelsole/claudiodelsole.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD Student in Statistics and Computer Science at Bocconi University.
+I am a fourth year PhD Student in Statistics and Computer Science at Bocconi University.
+I'm working on Bayesian nonparametrics, under the supervision of Prof. Antonio Lijoi and Prof. Igor Pr\"unster.